OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 ![](images/wr_scan_report_field_overview_v0.10.1.PNG)

-The "table Overview" tab gives information about each of the tables in the data source.
+The "Table Overview" tab gives information about each of the tables in the data source.
 Below is an example image of the "Table Overview" tab.

 * Column A: will list which table the information is about
 * Column B: a table description